 On- or off-campus job offered as part of a student's financial aid package.
 Student is employed by the school.
 The position is funded by the federal or state government.

 Educational opportunities that allow students to gain career skills and knowledge through real-life work activities, and connect what they learn in school to workplace expectations and competencies.
 Examples include internships, job shadowing, work-site visits, and informational interviews.

 A federally funded program that gives workers the chance to learn the skills and information needed to compete in the new economy.
-The WIA certification process ensures that workers can find quality training programs that meet their educational needs.
-Under WIA, training programs are certified as meeting certain performance standards.
-Eligible job seekers can use federal WIA funds to pay for training programs that are WIA certified.
+The WIOA certification process ensures that Minnesotans and customers in WIOA programs (i.e., Adult, Dislocated Worker or Youth) can find quality training programs that provide credentials upon completion.